-The Board's FIPP Office is responsible for the Board's application of FIPPA.
+The Board's FIPP Office oversees the Board's organizational compliance with FIPPA.
 Generally, if disclosure is granted in the normal course of business, it need not be referred to the FIPP Office.
 The department that holds the information can usually decide whether information is of a type that can be released in the normal course of business.
 In any case where information cannot clearly be released under the normal course of business, the matter is referred to the FIPP Office.